ruano-a/symfonyCollectionJs/README.md

 # symfonyCollectionJs
 A jquery plugin to dynamically create elements of a symfony form collection.

 I created this plugin because the common Js plugin had a bug that didn't let me place the button to add an element wherever I wanted.
-I wanted to be able to add dynamically elements, but that's not done yet.
-Soon...
+And I wanted to be able to add dynamically elements.
 # basic usage

 Your collection container should have the prototype mentioned in the symfony documentation, and an id or a class.
 So in your form type: